EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 the wrappers defined in :mod:`eoxserver.resources.coverages.wrappers`.

 It should be possible to invoke Actions in synchronous and asynchronous mode.
-For the asynchronous mode, the existing facilities of :mod:`eoxserver.resources.processes` shall be adapted and extended.
+For the asynchronous mode, the existing facilities of the :ref:`atp_sum` (the :mod:`eoxserver.resources.processes`) shall be adapted and extended.

 Every Action shall expose methods to